I've been looking at the vertex format, and the one above is definitely not correct.

 I would suggest to just make a post in this thread with your code release and update that post with each new release.
 This should allow us to have one central place where all available code can be easily accessed.
 Then start a new thread for discussion of the code if necessary.
 I'd like to keep this thread limited to just source code releases, and as so I'll probably be splitting this thread pretty soon.

-topic: Source Code (Publicly available source via Subversion) in the forum: Archive
+(Publicly available source via Subversion)

 You can use anything you like.
 In terms of getting it committed in subversion, as long as everything required to build and run it is checked in you should be ok.
 Alternatively if you're not planning on having multiple contributing developers you can just post the code in a thread or anywhere else to your liking.